alexrudnick/dissertation/BURNDOWN.md

 ## general

-  * maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.
+  * DONE maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.

 ## monolingual